gstsdev/armor-lib/README.md

 });
 ```

-Yes, Armor allows you to do this.
-Actually, this is part of Armor's extensions service.

 ## Final Considerations

-I admit that this was very little to be taught, but in the future, with possible more people helping, the quality and detail of the documentation might get better.
+I admit that this was very little to be taught, but in the future, the quality and detail of the documentation might get better.

 Good studies, from 14mPr0gr4mm3r (the current Armor maintainer).